Shivangi-Sharma-CS/robofriends/README.md

 # RoboFriends App

+### This is an app of contact cards of robot friends searchable with their names

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is an app of searchable names of robot friends with emails.
-It is a React project.

 ## Starting the project